 - Stop procrastinating? (uh-oh... ummm... maybe?
 Not sure... umm...
 Yup, I get it.
 Been there, today.
 Need we keep repeating it?
 Maybe.

-- You do it wrong, to completely phuque it up? (delight in your enlightened in learning)
+- Do it wrong, to completely phuque it up? (delight in your enlightened in learning)

 - To have compassion for yourself when you do? (because you will, but what if it was OK?)